pramodbiligiri/writenow/README.md

 # WriteNow
 A text editor that streams events.

 WriteNow is an experiment with Kafka and Java Swing.
 It sends text inserted into the Swing editor widget to a Kafka topic, and other editor widgets read from that topic.
-Currently, only insertion is supported.
+Currently, only insertion is supported! :)

 Usage:
 - Download Confluent Open Source from https://www.confluent.io/download/ and unzip.
 Start the services with the confluent start command, as described in the [Confluent Quickstart](https://docs.confluent.io/current/quickstart.html) guide